oromis995/Forge-Neo-Docker/README.md

 The container is configured for **Python 3.11**, NVIDIA GPU passthrough, and optional persistent volumes for models, outputs, logs, and extensions.

+Files are included for Unraid configuration, but they are not necessary.
 ---

 ## Features